rotorlab/rotor/pages/database/remote.md

 {% endhighlight %}

 #### onUpdate
 Called when `sync` method is invoked.
-Differences with the last "fresh" object passed by library are calculated and sent to server.
+Differences with the last “fresh” object passed by the library are calculated and sent to the server.
 {% highlight java %}
 @Override
 public ObjectA onUpdate() {